 Retailers in Foreign Markets

 If market pricing for countries outside of the United States is listed for your title, it is common to see your title available for sale in those markets.
-Bookstores can order your title, and online retailers can feature your title on their website for customers to order.
+Bookstores can order your title, and online retailers can feature your title on their websites for customers to order.

 Why Isn’t My Book Online?

-Certainly keep us informed about any availability issues you experience or data issues you uncover not addressed here.
+Certainly, keep us informed about any availability issues you experience or data issues you uncover not addressed here.
 The immediate availability of titles across all our global retailer partners is as important to us as it is to you.